-Version 2017 Correlation factor, ship-model, for propulsive or quasi-propulsive efficiency $(performance)(K_1)$ The scale effect between the propulsive efficiencies of the model and ship is defined by the factor $K_1$ , such that $$K_1 = \frac{\eta{\rm DS}}{\eta{\rm DM}}$$ where the efficiencies $\eta{DS}$ and $\eta{DM}$ for ship and model respectively are derived at corresponding speed and propeller loading.
+Correlation factor, ship-model, for propulsive or quasi-propulsive efficiency (performance) (K1) [-] The scale effect between the propulsive efficiencies of the model and ship is defined by the factor K_1 , such that $$K_1 = \frac{\eta{\rm DS}}{\eta{\rm DM}}$$ where the efficiencies η{DS} and η{DM} for ship and model respectively are derived at corresponding speed and propeller loading.
 Counter (vessel geometry and stability) The overhanging portion of stern of a ship which lies between the designed waterplane and deck and which project abaft the waterline termination.
-See also Stern, Counter or Fantail and Figure 55 a).
+See also Stern, Counter or Fantail and Figure 73.
 Coupling (general) (seakeeping) Influence of one mode of motion on another mode of motion, for instance, coupling between heave and pitch.
 Course made good (performance, manoeuvring) The mean direction which a ship moving.
 This is defined by degrees of the compass or degrees of azimuth in a horizontal plane.
 (See Figure 23).

-Figure 23: Course characteristics Course measured (performance) A straight measured course, which is used for speed trials of a ship.
+Figure 23: Course characteristics.

+Course measured (performance) A straight measured course, which is used for speed trials of a ship.
 When such a course is one nautical mile in length it is often referred to as a measured mile.
-Course, original (performance) $(\psi_0)$ [-] The course at the beginning of a manoeuvring test, defined by degrees of the compass or degree of azimuth in a horizontal plane (See Figure 1 and Figure 2).
+Course, original (performance) (ψ_0) [-] The course at the beginning of a manoeuvring test, defined by degrees of the compass or degree of azimuth in a horizontal plane (See Figure 1 and Figure 2).
 Course steered (performance) () [-] The mean heading of a ship, defined by degrees of the compass or degrees of azimuth in a horizontal plane.
-(See Figure 52). $(manoeuvring)(\psi_0)$ [-] The mean heading of a ship, defined by degrees of the compass or degree of azimuth in a horizontal plane (See Figure 52).
+(See Figure 70). (manoeuvring) (ψ_0) [-] The mean heading of a ship, defined by degrees of the compass or degree of azimuth in a horizontal plane (See Figure 70).
+Covariance (seakeeping) Average of squares of the deviations from the mean value.

-Version 2017

-Covariance (seakeeping)

-Average of squares of the deviations from the mean value.

-Crash-back, Crash Stop (manoeuvring)

-A ship manoeuvre in which, while going ahead at normal or some other speed, the propulsion devices are reversed in the shortest possible time.

-Criterion Validity (general)

-Addresses the degree to which the method allows for assessment of an issue or problem beyond the testing situation; the generalizability of the method.
+Coverage factor (computational fluid dynamics) A numerical or statistical measure used to assess the quality and reliability of CFD simulations.
+Crash-back, Crash Stop (manoeuvring) A ship manoeuvre in which, while going ahead at normal or some other speed, the propulsion devices are reversed in the shortest possible time.
+Criterion Validity (general) Addresses the degree to which the method allows for assessment of an issue or problem beyond the testing situation; the generalizability of the method.
 Criterion validity may be concurrent or predictive; the evaluation may be either be intended to assess a criterion independently evaluated at the same time (concurrent), or to predict achieving a criterion in the future (predictive).

-Critical cavitation number (cavitation)

-See: Cavitation number critical.
+Critical cavitation number (cavitation) See: Cavitation number critical.